EstoreFactory109/SellerQI/server/Services/BackgroundJobs/README.md

 - Users are processed in batches to avoid overwhelming the system
 - Delays are added between batches to reduce load
-- Daily updates use batch size of 5 users
+- Daily comprehensive updates use batch size of 5 users with 2-second delays
-- Weekly updates use batch size of 3 users (more intensive)

 ## Maintenance